amirkian007/universal-calendar-js/README.md

 ### Methods

 #### `getYearCalendar(year: string = 'current') → object`
+- `year`: The year to retrieve calendar data for. defaults to current year in the selected calendar.

 Retrieves calendar data for a year.defaults to current year.

-- `year`: The year to retrieve calendar data for. defaults to current year in the selected calendar.

 #### `getMonthCalendar(year: string  = 'current', month: string  = 'current') → object`

-Retrieves calendar data for a month. defaults to current month.

 - `year`: The year of the month.
 - `month`: The month to retrieve calendar data for.

+Retrieves calendar data for a month. defaults to current month.

 #### `getDate(year: string = 'current', month: string = 'current', day: string = 'current') → object`

-Retrieves calendar data for a date. defaults to current date.

 - `year`: The year of the date.
 - `month`: The month of the date.
 - `day`: The day to retrieve calendar data for.

+Retrieves calendar data for a date. defaults to current date.

 #### `addYear(year: string | number = 'current')`
+- `year`: The year to add.

 Adds a year to the selected years and generates its calendar data. defaults to current year.

-- `year`: The year to add.

-#### `getSupportedCalendars() → Array<string>`

-Retrieves supported calendars.

 #### `getCalendarcurrent() → string`